ssrome/100-days-of-code/log.md

 ### Day 74: February 15, 2019

-**Today's Progress:** Continue my personal React project and JS challenges on Coderbyte https://twitter.com/saromsaweb/status/1096534065354866689
+**Today's Progress:** Continued on my personal React project and JS challenges on Coderbyte https://twitter.com/saromsaweb/status/1096534065354866689

 **Thoughts:** Wanted to refresh my skills on JavaScript and read that Coderbyte might be a good place to try.
 Starting on the easy ones and working my way through.

+### Day 75: February 16, 2019

+**Today's Progress:** Continued working on another component for my personal React project https://twitter.com/saromsaweb/status/1096914404329836544

+**Thoughts:** A little bit frustrating as the component I wanted to work on was causing issues.
+Moved onto another, which I was able to finish.
+Will come back to the problematic one on another day.